-If the underwriters' over-allotment option is exercised in full, the number of shares held by the new investors will be increased to of the total numbers of shares of our common stock outstanding after this offering.
+If the underwriters' over-allotment option is exercised in full, the number of shares held by the new investors will be increased to , or approximately % of the total numbers of shares of our common stock outstanding after this offering.

-The existing stockholder amounts in the table above have been calculated on a pro forma basis, which includes shares outstanding as of December 31, 2003, including the conversion of all outstanding shares of preferred stock into 8,807,146 of common stock upon the completion of this offering, but excludes:
+The existing stockholder amounts in the table above have been calculated on a pro forma basis, which includes shares outstanding as of September 30, 2001, but excludes:

-- 470,500 shares issuable upon exercise of outstanding options to purchase our common stock at a weighted average exercise price of \$5.46 per share; - shares available for future issuance under our stock option plans; and - shares of our common stock issuable upon conversion of a promissory note.
+- 137,665 shares issuable upon exercise of options outstanding at a weighted average exercise price of \$0.06 per share; - .
+2,000,000 shares reserved for future issuance under our stock option plans.
+Options to purchase 641,000 shares of common stock were granted after September 30, 2001 at an exercise price of \$0.75 per share; and - . shares of our common stock issuable upon conversion of a promissory note at the election of the holder following the completion of this offering at a price per share equal to the initial public offering price.

-After this offering and assuming the exercise in full of all options outstanding and exercisable as of December 31, 2003, our pro forma net tangible book value per share as of December 31, 2003 would be \$ per share, representing an immediate increase in net tangible book value of \$ per share to existing stockholders and an immediate dilution in net tangible book value of \$ per share to new investors.
+After this offering and assuming the exercise in full of all options outstanding and exercisable as of September 30, 2001, our pro forma net tangible book value per share as of September 30, 2001 would be \$ per share, representing an immediate increase in net tangible book value of \$ per share to existing stockholders and an immediate dilution in net tangible book value of \$ per share to new investors.